samuelrivas/moka/README.md

 ## Current Status

-The current status is that moking explicit calls to other modules *should* work.
+The current status is that moking explicit calls to functions (either local or external) *should* work.
 All the tests pass, including a proper fsm test that checks a lot of different call combinations.

 However, Moka is quite young, and little battle-tested, so you should expect some quirks, and, of course, lack of functionality.
-For instance, no checking can be done on whether the expected calls have been done, like you would do with Meck.
-You can use the function that replaces the moked call, as it is used in `mok_system_functions` acceptance test, but that will probably have some limitations.

 Feedback about desired improvements is very welcome (and collaborations even more :))

 # Branching